 Villages depend uniquely on the groundwater source, Navajo Sandstone Aquifer (N-aquifer) from the wells for their water supplies.
 Current wells range from 150 to 1,800 feet deep (in the N-aquifer) and yield an average 10 to 200 gallons per minute.
 The deepest well on reservation is 3,200 feet and is drilled into the Coconino aquifer at Upper Village of Moenkopi.
 Villages that do not have water piped to individual homes rely around public water faucets/spikets located in the villages.
 The Navajo Tribal Utility Authority (NTUA) provides water to the Spider Mound community, because the local well exceeds fluoride limits per Safe Drinking Water Act (SDWA).
-NTUA does offer a pay for water system from Tuba City; however, a majority of the residents on Hopi that do haul water get it from family members' taps in the Villages of Upper and Lower Moenkopi.
-Lower Moenkopi utilizes water from the local spring for domestic purposes by hauling water.
+NTUA does offer a pay for water system from Tuba City; however, a majority of the residents that do haul water get it from the spring and taps in the Villages of Upper and Lower Moenkopi.
+Lower Moenkopi utilized water from the local spring for domestic purposes by hauling water.
 Other rural homes/scattered home sites can be served by cistern or water hauled in by pickup truck from local Moenkopi wells and springs.
 The Lower Village of Moencopi has a facility for restroom and bath house facilities for those residents that do not have running water in the home and for hauling water.

-&lt;sup>70 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.
+83 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.

-&lt;sup>71 The Current State of Technology Infrastructure in Native Communities, Prepared for the Economic Development Administration

-&lt;sup>72 Note: The Coconino Aquifer (C-Aquifer) was tested with having high Total Dissolved Solids (TDS); however yield is high.
+84 The Current State of Technology Infrastructure in Native Communities, Prepared for the Economic Development Administration 85 Note: The Coconino Aquifer (C-Aquifer) was tested with having high Total Dissolved Solids (TDS); however yield is high.
 The Villages in Moenkopi are utilizing this well through reverse osmosis treatment.

 The treatment for drinking water varies by village or location on the Hopi reservation.
 The Keams Canyon's water supply is chlorinated.
 Water supplied to the villages of Upper Moenkopi, Kykotsmovi, Shungopavi, Mishongnovi, and Sipaulovi is chlorinated, which is treatment to satisfy the Safe Drinking Water Act (SDWA) requirements for a public drinking water system.
 Water fluoridation is the controlled addition of fluoride to a public water supply to reduce tooth decay.
 No village fluoridates its water, there is some naturally occurring fluoride in some water systems but none is added.
 The villages sample and test their water supply for quality.
 All drinking water systems on Hopi report water samples to the United States Environmental Protection Agency (EPA) through the Safe Drinking Water Act and Clean Water Act (wastewater) all Public Water Supply System (PWSS) report to EPA Region 9.
 Region 9 covers the states of Arizona, Nevada, California and the Pacific Islands.
-All systems must do a Consumer Confidence Report (CCR) and report the prior year's sampling that may have exceeded any Maximum Contaminate Levels (MCLs) and any other violations that the PWS may have received during the year to the public and give a certified copy to EPA.
+All systems must do a Consumer Confidence Report (CCR) and report the prior year's sampling that may have exceeded any Maximum Contaminate Levels (MCLs) and any other violations that the PWSS may have received during the year to the public and give a certified copy to EPA.

-Of the 15 wells serving villages, three are threatened with contamination and three are contaminated.
-Village wells in the past were drilled too close together creating an overlapping use of one source.
+Of the 15 wells serving villages, three are threatened with contamination86 and three are contaminated.
+87 Village wells in the past were drilled too close together creating an overlapping use of one source.
 The Hopi WRP has a well drilling ordinance that looks at spacing future planned wells so that wellhead protection exists.

 A majority of existing water and wastewater treatment systems were not built to accommodate growth of the local population or for economic development purposes since implemented 60 years ago.
-The operation, maintenance and repairs for the systems tend to be heavily subsidized by village governments' annual budget.
-The majority of the villages do charge flat rate fee, however some villages such as Sipaulovi charge a metered rate and many more are moving in this direction.
-There is no separate charge for
+The operation, maintenance and repairs for the systems